symmetryinvestments/concurrency/README.md

 - `VoidSender`.
 Always calls setValue with no arguments.
 - `ErrorSender`.
 Always calls setError with supplied exception.
 - `PromiseSender`.
 Creates a promise-like object that can be fulfilled, canceled or errored manually.
 Useful for when the Sender/Receiver connection isn't statically known or very dynamic.
+- `DeferSender`.
+Creates a sender that calls a supplied callable and runs the returned Sender. `defer` is a convenient constructor function for it.

 ### Writing your own Sender